 It will cost you $38 each for a 3-day Uluru Kata Tjuta National Park Pass and most tour companies will also require you to have purchased your pass ahead of an activity.

-So what is there to do there apart from looking at a giant rock in the red centre?
-I’m going to go through my favourite things to do in Uluru from my recent visit.
+So what is there to do apart from looking at a giant rock in the Red Centre?
+Quite a lot, actually.
+I’m going to share my favourite things to do in Uluru from our recent visit, including sunrise and sunset spots, walks, cultural experiences, bucket list tours and the paid experiences I think are worth knowing about.

 What is so special about Uluru?